Site icon Second Step

 The value of lived experience

 “Although I had my management degree and experience from other places I’d worked, I also had lived experience that I believed would be useful for Second Step,” said Tammie.
 “Lived experience brings hope and understanding and means clients can talk to someone non-judgemental.
-If I was arriving at a service like Safe Haven, I wouldn’t want to share my story with someone who hasn’t lived through their own challenges.
+If I was arriving at a service like Safe Haven, I’d find it helpful to share my story with someone who has lived through their own challenges.
 If someone has lived experience, clients are meeting someone on their level.
 A lot of clients have had bad experiences with authority figures, and they don’t want to meet someone like that.

 “Plus, people with lived experience know what other services are out there.
 I made connections in Weston-super-Mare through my own recovery, which meant I was able to bring them to Safe Haven.